gleannyc/documentation/docs/docs/visualizing-data/Chart-Menu.md

 Glean differentiates between chart data and underlying data:

 - **Chart Data**: chart data is the aggregated data that results from running a database query or processing and aggregating spreadsheet data.
 - **Underlying Data**: underlying data is the raw data in a spreadsheet or database before it is aggregated or processed in anyway.
+Downloading this data is limited to 100k rows.

 To get to actionable insights, you usually need to get down to the underlying data: a specific patient, a specific order, or a specific ticket.

 ## View SQL Query

 Every chart you generate with Glean is based on an underlying SQL Query.
 You can view this underlying query by selecting the View SQL Query option.

-!!! info

-This option will be disabled for flatfile data models, since SQL is not how we process or aggregate data in flatfiles.

 ## Edit Data Model